 Demonstrate Energy and Interest

 Body language and facial expression are most important, since you’re on the phone.
-Confidence level in your voice and interest are also equally important.
+The confidence level in your voice and interest is also equally important.
 Put energy in your voice and smile during the interview.
-It might seem weird to smile when you’re alone but it automatically affects your tone in a positive way.
+It might seem weird to smile when you’re alone, but it automatically affects your tone in a positive way.

 Also, remember to sound enthusiastic in order to create more pleasant tone and you will sound fresh and polished to the interviewer.

 This might sound funny and weird but when you stand up and talk during your phone interview, you’ll automatically build up confidence level.

 Your speech differs when you sit and talk, and when you stand up and talk.
 That is why, most of the best speakers give their speech, walking around here and there instead of standing in one place.